Sunday Supper is an Amazon Associate and may receive compensation for purchases made through affiliate links.

 - Cook the mushrooms over medium-high heat.
 Since they release a lot of moisture, they must be cooked over high heat and stirred constantly so they do not burn.

 - Try another type of mushroom!
 We used white mushrooms in this sautéed onions and mushrooms recipe, but we also love shiitake mushroom or baby portobello mushrooms if you prefer.
-Shiitake mushrooms and portobello are a great substitute in this recipe!

-Is mushroom a vegetable?
+Is a mushroom a vegetable?

 In culinary terms, mushrooms are basically a vegetable.
 They are used as a savory ingredient in recipes, usually to complement meats or other vegetables.